pieroproietti/penguins-eggs-book/chapter-6.md

 installation process, making it accessible to a wider range of users and contributing to a more welcoming Linux ecosystem.

-## Calamares modules
+## Calamares views

-  These are the commonly used modules in a typical Calamares
+  These are the commonly view in a typical Calamares
 installation:

-1)  Welcome: This module provides an introduction and overview of the installation process.
+* Welcome: This module provides an introduction and overview of the installation process.
 It may include information about the distribution and its features.

-2)  Location: This module allows users to select their geographic location, which is used to set the system\'s time zone.
+* Location: This module allows users to select their geographic location, which is used to set the system\'s time zone.

-3)  Keyboard: This module enables users to choose their preferred keyboard layout or input method.
+* Keyboard: This module enables users to choose their preferred keyboard layout or input method.

-4)  Partitions: The partitions module allows users to configure disk partitions for the installation.
+* Partitions: The partitions module allows users to configure disk partitions for the installation.
 It provides options for automatic partitioning or manual partitioning, including the ability to create, resize, or format partitions.

-5)  Users: This module allows users to set up user accounts and configure user-related settings, such as usernames, passwords, and user privileges.
+* Users: This module allows users to set up user accounts and configure user-related settings, such as usernames, passwords, and user privileges.

-6)  Summary: The summary module provides a summary of the chosen installation settings and allows users to review and confirm their choices before proceeding with the installation.
+* Summary: The summary module provides a summary of the chosen installation settings and allows users to review and confirm their choices before proceeding with the installation.

-7)  Install: This module handles the actual installation process, copying the necessary files to the designated partitions and configuring the system accordingly.
+* Install: This module handles the actual installation process, copying the necessary files to the designated partitions and configuring the system accordingly.

-8)  Finish: The finish module marks the completion of the installation process and may prompt users to reboot their system.
+* Finish: The finish module marks the completion of the installation process and may prompt users to reboot their system.

 Additionally, there are optional modules available in Calamares, which are used for specific use cases or distributions:

-1)  License: This module presents the end-user license agreement (EULA) and requires users to accept the terms before proceeding with the installation.

-2)  Netinstall: The netinstall module enables network-based installation, allowing users to download and install packages directly from the internet during the installation process.

-3)  Notesqml: This module provides a text-based note or information to the user during the installation process.

-4)  Packagechooser: The packagechooser module allows users to select additional software packages or components to be installed alongside the base system.

-5)  Plasmalnf: This module is specific to KDE Plasma-based distributions and provides additional configuration options for the Plasma desktop environment.

-6)  Tracking: The tracking module allows distributions to collect anonymous usage data or statistics regarding the installation process, helping developers gather insights and improve the installer.

-7)  Webview: This module integrates a web browser or web-based interface within the installer, allowing users to access online resources or perform specific tasks during the installation.

-These optional modules offer flexibility and customization options for specific installation scenarios or distribution requirements.

-# Calamares installation
+## Calamares installation

-How to install Calamares?

 Calamares is a great tool and can be found on Debian, Devuan, Manjaro and Ubuntu original repositories, but not on Arch repositories.

-Due the need to find it and configure it's policy to remove, the need to introduce root password from the live to install, the right way is to install i by eggs.
+Due the need to find it and configure it's policy to remove the need to introduce root password to start the installation from the live, the right way is to install i by eggs.

 ```
 sudo eggs calamares --install
 ```
 Wait for the installation process to complete.
 The package manager will download and install Calamares along with any necessary dependencies.

-# Calamares settings
+## Calamares configuration

-After installing Calamares, the configuration files can be found in the following path:
+After installing calamares, the configuration files can be found in the following path:

 ```
 /etc/calamares
 ```